AdrianFreemantle/the-trench/docs/PLAN.md

 - Create small test pods or scripts that:
   - Connect to Postgres via Workload Identity
-  - Connect to MongoDB via internal Service
+  - Connect to Cosmos DB using configuration from Key Vault
   - Send/receive messages from Service Bus
 - Validate all connections work without static secrets.

 ---

 Checkpoint (Phase 4):
-- Postgres, MongoDB, and Service Bus all reachable from pods
+- Postgres, Cosmos DB, and Service Bus all reachable from pods
 - No static secrets; all auth via Workload Identity or Key Vault CSI
 - Test workloads successfully exercise the data/messaging layer